Your Child's Immunizations: Diphtheria, Tetanus & Pertussis Vaccine (DTaP)

-Your doctor might decide to just give a partial vaccine or no vaccine, or may determine that the benefits of vaccinating your child outweigh the potential risks.
+Your doctor might give a partial vaccine or no vaccine, or may decide that the benefits of vaccinating your child outweigh the potential risks.

 Caring for Your Child After DTaP Immunization

 Your child may have a fever, soreness, and some swelling and redness in the area where the shot was given.
-For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the appropriate dose.
+For pain and fever, check with your doctor to see if you can give either acetaminophen or ibuprofen, and to find out the right dose.

 A warm, damp cloth or a heating pad on the injection site may help reduce soreness, as can moving or using the arm.